This page has been machine-translated from the original page.

 !sym quiet

-# Force loading of mismatched symbols (not recommended)
+# Force-load mismatched symbols (not recommended)

 .reload /f /i <modulename>

-# Output list of loaded extensions
+# Output the list of loaded extensions

 .chain

-# Load additional extensions
+# Load an additional extension

 .load <Extension DLL path>